finnarchinuk/GalaxyAE/README.md

 This is similar to the above model.

 Step 6: Inspect DESOM-2 (notebook)
-Check morphology distribution, Sersic,
+Look at DESOM-2 map, including morphology distribution, and Sersic.

-Step 7: Get Galaxy Images
+Step 7: Get Galaxy Images (notebook)
 Pull visible light images of galaxies using SDSS Marvin API.